Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

-Using the finite difference method, the boundary value bioheat problem is converted to the ordinary differential equation initial value problem.
+The boundary value bioheat problem is converted to an initial value problem using the finite difference method.
 The Runge-Kutta method is then utilized to find the dimensionless temperature profile.
-The effect of various properties suchlike blood perfusion rate and thermal relaxation time of heat flux and also different boundary conditions are investigated in this work.
-The topic of nonlinear DPL has been also investigated in~\cite{Arefmanesh2020} where the semi-analytical solutions of the non-linear DPL using the Galerkin weighted residuals method are acquired.
-The non-linearity appears due to the temperature-dependent thermal properties including the blood perfusion rate, heat conductivity and metabolic heat.
-It is imparted that the temperature-dependent metabolic heat generation and blood perfusion, results in much higher temperature in tumor zone.
-Also, the temperature-dependent thermal conductivity is found to cause the decrement of the tumor temperature and non-Fourier effects.
-In spite of the existence of the clinical records, this research only presents a synopsis verification with one analytical result.
+The effect of various properties such as blood perfusion rate and thermal relaxation time of heat flux and different boundary conditions is investigated in this work.
+The topic of nonlinear DPL has also been investigated in \cite{Arefmanesh2020} where the semi-analytical solutions of the nonlinear DPL using the Galerkin weighted residuals method are acquired.
+The nonlinearity appears due to the temperature-dependent thermal properties, including the blood perfusion rate, heat conductivity, and metabolic heat.
+It is concluded that the temperature-dependent metabolic heat generation and blood perfusion results in much higher temperature in the tumor zone.
+Also, the temperature-dependent thermal conductivity is found to cause the decrement of tumor temperature.
+Despite the existence of the clinical records, this research only presents a synopsis verification with one analytical result.